Atur08/Game-of-Blocks/Assignment3/README.md

 # Block Voting

+## What is Block Voting

+* In a block voting election, all candidates run against each other for **m** number of positions (m is called **seats** in our code).
+Each voter selects up to m candidates (voters are sometimes said to have m votes; however, they are unable to vote for the same candidate more than once).
+Voters are most commonly permitted to cast their votes across more than one party list.
+The m candidates with the most votes (who may or may not obtain a majority of available votes) are the winners and will fill the positions.

 ## Instructions to test the contract

 * Open the [Remix IDE](https://remix.ethereum.org/) and create a new *.*sol* file.
 For steps ahead, we will refer this file by *vote.sol*.